AAChartModel/AAChartCore-Kotlin/README.md

 ### Manually  (old school way)

 1. Download whole project demo of `AAInfographicsDemo`
-2. Drag the folder `AAInfographics` into your project.
+2. Drag the `AAInfographicsLib` folder and `assets files` into your project.

 ## Usage